siberoloji/siberoloji.github.io/content/en/blog/engineering/Cybersecurity/2024-10-06-ethical-ai-and-bias-navigating-the-complex-landscape.md

 Artificial Intelligence (AI) has rapidly become an integral part of our lives, influencing everything from healthcare to finance.
 However, the rise of AI has also raised concerns about its ethical implications, particularly regarding bias.
 Bias in AI can have serious consequences, leading to discrimination, unfair treatment, and erosion of trust.
-This blog post will delve into the ethical considerations surrounding AI and explore strategies to mitigate bias.
+This article will delve into the ethical considerations surrounding AI and explore strategies to mitigate bias.